DanielChahine0/Webapp-Think_Board/backend/README.md

-# Think Board - Web Application
+# Think Board - Backend
 This project will use the MERN stack which contains
 - **M - MongoDB:** A database that gives the app a place to store the data.
 - **E - Express:** A web framework to build web apps easier and faster.